Libraries and local advice centres

 Last updated 9 July 2020

-From Monday 17 August, book borrowing and the use of computers will be reintroduced at the following libraries with coronavirus safety measures in place:
+Book borrowing and the use of computers has been reintroduced at the following libraries with coronavirus safety measures in place:

 - Hazel Grove